 From rogue financial systems to shopping algorithms, from artificial intelligence to state secrecy, we no longer understand how our world is governed or presented to us.
 The media is filled with unverifiable speculation, much of it generated by anonymous software, while companies dominate their employees through surveillance and the threat of automation.

-In his brilliant new work, leading artist and writer James Bridle offers us a warning against the future in which the contemporary promise of a new technologically assisted Enlightenment may just deliver its opposite: an age of complex uncertainty, predictive algorithms, surveillance, and the hollowing out of empathy.
-Surveying the history of art, technology and information systems he reveals the dark clouds that gather over discussions of the digital sublime
+In his brilliant new work, leading artist and writer James Bridle surveys the history of art, technology, and information systems, and reveals the dark clouds that gather over our dreams of the digital sublime.

 “The young British artist is spearheading a conceptual-art movement—‘the New Aesthetic'—through Tumblr, Twitter, and Instagram, as he tries to capture technology’s strange effects on society.”

 “A doomy overture to a new era.
 A work of digital gothic in which the chills are provided by the unpredictable and unstoppable forces we’ve unleashed on the world in the decades since the Manhattan Project.”

 “[New Dark Age] lucidly argues how our enthusiasm for, and reliance on technology is working against us by undermining our ability to reliably anticipate future risks…Bridle’s multidisciplinary research deftly hopscotches across science, politics and the arts.
 His writing is clear and precise, showing his background in computer science and experience in public communication.”

 “I expect many readers will find Bridle’s perceptive and throught-provoking book terrifying rather than enjoyable.”